ibm-cloud-docs/containers/cs_clusters.md

 ### Accessing clusters through the public service endpoint
 {: #access_internet}

-To work with your cluster, set the cluster you created as the context for a CLI session to run `kubectl` commands.
+To work with your cluster, set the cluster that you created as the context for a CLI session to run `kubectl` commands.
 {: shortdesc}

 If you want to use the {{site.data.keyword.cloud_notm}} console instead, you can run CLI commands directly from your web browser in the [Kubernetes Terminal](/docs/containers?topic=containers-cs_cli_install#cli_web).